reab5555/Batch-Video-Converter/README.md

 ## System Requirements

 The tool works on Windows and Linux systems.
 You need Python 3.9 or higher, `Gradio` for the GUI, and `FFmpeg` installed on your machine.
-If a CUDA-enabled GPU is present, the tool can use it for faster conversion.
+If a CUDA-enabled GPU is present, it can utilize it for faster conversion.

 ---